kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

 * Not portable across different cloud providers.

-### Option 3: A cluster administrator modifies the VolumeAttributesClass parameters which will cause all PVCs using that performance class to be updated.
+### Option 3: A cluster administrator modifies the VolumeAttributesClass parameters which will cause all PVCs using that attributes class to be updated.

 ![VolumeAttributesClass Batch Update](./VolumeAttributesClass-BatchUpdate.png)